 This post has been a LONG time in the making.
 These chairs had me doubting my ability to finish a DIY project – they were my Achilles heel for the past few months.
 And the item that was questioned often by the family.

 “When are you going to finish the chairs?”

 Yeah.
 They were that type of project.

-It wasn’t until Mom stepped in with her reupholstering wisdom that I was FINALLY able to finish and ship these puppies off to a new home.
 So in reverence of the long and arduous chair journey, here is the last post on how to reupholster a cane back chair that does not have a removable cushion.
 It was difficult (impossible) to find a tutorial online or through YouTube that was for a non-removable cushion chair.